Academic Catalog

 Description

 Fifth of seven courses paralleling content taught in courses in the Respiratory Therapy Program.
-Topics include neonatal and pediatric diseases, ECG and hemodynamic monitoring.
-Develop and strengthen concepts taught in the concurrent lecture and laboratory sessions of the program.
-Media materials will provide an alternative learning resource for non-traditional students.
+Designed to develop and reinforce concepts taught in the concurrent lecture and laboratory sessions of the program, with a focus on neonatal diseases, ECG, and hemodynamic monitoring.
+Media materials, simulations, and videos will provide alternative learning resources to accommodate diverse learning styles.
 Intended for students in the Respiratory Therapy Program; enrollment is limited to students accepted in the program.

 Course Objectives